tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 to limit the exposure of keys in cases that they do not realize a compromise has occurred.
 The risk inherent in cross-organizational transactions makes it operationally infeasible to rely on an external CA for such short-lived credentials.
-In Online Certiicate Status Protocol (OCSP) stapling (i.e., using the Certificate Status extension types ocsp {{?RFC6066}} or ocsp_multi
-{{?RFC6961}}), if an operator chooses to talk frequently to the CA to obtain stapled responses, then failure to fetch an OCSP stapled response results only in degraded performance.
+In Online Certificate Status Protocol (OCSP) stapling (i.e., using the Certificate Status extension type ocsp {{?RFC8446}}, if an operator chooses to talk frequently to the CA to obtain stapled responses, then failure to fetch an OCSP stapled response results only in degraded performance.
 On the other hand, failure to fetch a potentially large number of short lived certificates would result in the service not being